ashleefv/Wnt10bBoneCompartment/README.md

 ## Overview
 This ODE model describes the effects of Wnt-10b on bone metablolism through mutilple remodeling cycles.
 The model consists of differential equations that track the active cell populations of osteocytes, pre-osteoblasts, osteoblasts, and osteoclasts.
 The model also uses a diffential equation to track bone volume chagnes.
-Wnt-10b is connected to the sytem through a hill function relationship.
+Wnt-10b is connected to the sytem through a Hill function relationship.
 The model allows for the exploration of the dynamics through various images created by the code.

 ## Authors
 Carley V. Cook<sup>a,b</sup>,  Mohammad Aminul Islam<sup>a,b</sup>,  Brenda J. Smith<sup>c</sup>,  Ashlee N. Ford Versypt<sup>a,b,d</sup><br/>